Contact Us Contact Us Request Information Request Information

 Shiogama Shrine

 Mutsu Province's Ichinomiya Falling Trigeminal Shrine is known for attracting the largest number of Hatsumode visitors in the Tohoku region.
 The shrine is also known for attracting the largest number of New Year's visitors in the Tohoku region.
-The wedding ceremony will be held in a solemn place while enjoying the beautiful seasons and winds.
+You can have your wedding ceremony in a solemn setting while enjoying the beautiful seasons and the beautiful scenery.

 Name Shiogama Shrine